vkkis93/serverless-step-functions-offline/README.md

-# serverless-step-offline
+# serverless-step-offline.
+# Currently in beta, but you can play with it.

-# IMPORTANT: This plugin works only with runtime *node.js* and only with callback.It does not work with context object.
+# IMPORTANT: This plugin works only with runtime *node.js* and only with callback.
+It does not work with context object.

 # Install
 using npm: